johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ✅ Working on 6.14 (and some 6.13, via driver backport, eg Fedora), not working on 6.12 or earlier:
 * touchscreen input
-* pen/stylus - touch input
+* pen/stylus - touch input, pressure, tilt, side buttons
-* pen/stylus - pressure
-* pen/stylus - tilt

 ✅ Working with newer kernel / firmware versions (or see "Troubleshooting Audio" section below):
 * internal speaker output
-  * ⚠️ On Fedora 41, this currently requires the latest [testing](https://bodhi.fedoraproject.org/updates/FEDORA-2025-7f56eb37a0) package for linux firmware, which should be stable by April 2025.
-This specific linked advisory **breaks bluetooth**, but it's easy to fix, see "Bluetooth Fix" below until this is fixed in stable.
 * internal microphone input
 * headphone jack output

 ✅ Working but may require manual fixes:
+* bluetooth
+  * firmware is temporarily misconfigured upstream for some Lunar Lake chipsets, see "Bluetooth Fix" below if you have an issue.
 * suspend
   * some distros may wake immediately due to trackpad wake events, easy to fix, see "Troubleshooting Suspend" section below